mcgrath41/Election_Analysis/README.md

 ## Election Audit Summary

 The election audit was completed by writing python script in Microsoft Visual Studio Code.
 The biggest advantage of using these sources is that we were able to write a sript that is not project-specific.
 In other words, we can run the same audit for any election in any county with minimal effort or time because the code would only need a few modifications.
-For example, with a new CSV file with election results we could simply:
+For example, with a new CSV file containing election results we could simply:
 1. Verify or update the name of the file in the `file_to_load` line (9).
 2. Verify or update where the candidates & county names are located in the file for the `candidate_name` and the `county_name` lines in the script (47 & 50).